Plumber Salary by State

 Plumber salary outlook: will pay keep rising?

-Wage inflation in the trades has outpaced general wage growth since 2020.
 Union contracts in major markets have seen 4–7% annual wage increases in recent contract cycles.
-For working plumbers, this means the figures in this article will likely look conservative within 2–3 years.
-The BLS releases new OEWS data each April; this page will be updated when the May 2025 state-level figures are published.
+For working plumbers, the figures in this article will likely look conservative within 2–3 years.
+The BLS releases updated OEWS data each May; this page will be updated when the May 2025 state-level figures are published.

 Frequently asked questions